Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/01-installfest.md

 - `$ git config --get user.name` Should show your name.
 This was prompted by the Installfest script.
 - `$ git config --get user.email` Should show the email address associated with your GitHub account.
 This was also prompted by the Installfest script.
 - `$ git config --global core.editor "code --wait"`
-  - This will set vscode to be the default editor for git commit messages (more on that in the course).
+  - This will set VS Code to be the default editor for Git commit messages (more on that in the course).
   - This should have been set by the Installfest script as well, but it doesn't hurt to run it again here.

 ## Browsers